Newfoundland vs Neapolitan Mastiff: Complete Comparison (2026)

 Grooming and Maintenance Comparison

 Daily and periodic maintenance requirements differ between Newfoundland and Neapolitan Mastiff.
 Newfoundland has very high grooming needs, while Neapolitan Mastiff requires moderate maintenance.
 Professional grooming costs reflect these differences: Newfoundland owners typically spend $400-$800 annually on grooming, compared to $200-$400 for Neapolitan Mastiff.
-Beyond professional grooming, at-home maintenance includes regular brushing, bathing, nail care, and dental hygiene.
-The time commitment for daily grooming and general habitat maintenance is an important lifestyle consideration.
+The at-home grooming stack: brushing, bathing, nail care, dental care.
+The time commitment for daily grooming and general home environment management is an important lifestyle consideration.
 Factor grooming costs and time into your total ownership commitment when deciding between these dogs.

 Best for Low-Maintenance Owners